Chevy Silverado/GMC Sierra Duramax

 All Duramax HD pickups are equipped with the Allison transmission.
 We offer fluid and filter changes for Allisons as a routine maintenance service.
 Older trucks need to be serviced every 25,000 miles, newer trucks every 45,000 miles.
 We also offer performance upgrades for the Allison, such as deep sump pans and transmission tuning.

 Chevy Colorado/GMC Canyon Duramax

 A Duramax engine is also offered in the Chevy Colorado/GMC Canyon midsized pickup as a 2.8L 4-cylinder, RPO LWN, starting in the 2016 model year.
 A combination of good power and excellent fuel economy make this option stand out in the midsize pickup market.
-Luke’s Auto Repair and Diesel offers standard maintenance and repair services for the Colorado and Canyon.
-Whether you need a simple fuel filter change, or a complete timing belt replacement, we can help.
+Luke’s Auto Repair and Diesel offers standard maintenance and repair services for Colorado and Canyon.
+Whether you need a simple fuel filter change or a complete timing belt replacement, we can help.

 We also offer performance upgrades for these trucks.
 If you’re looking for an engine or transmission tuner, a cold air intake, or a custom upgrade, we are your source.

 The Duramax is available in the Chevy Express/GMC Savanna full-size vans.
 Some versions use a 6.6L V8, similar to the HD pickups.
 Other vans use the 2.8L 4-cylinder, similar to the Colorado.
 These vans can be an excellent fit for a person that tows and hauls substantial loads.

 Luke’s Auto Repair and Diesel offers maintenance services for these vans, such as air filters, fuel filters, and transmission services, and a wide variety of repairs, including EGR valves and glow plugs.